 Mayapple Fruit

 Mayapple is also known as the “Indian Apple.”
 The mature may apple fruits are edible and yummy, however, mayapple fruit is poisonous to eat when green.
 Do not try to eat may apples until they are yellow and soft and you have had help from an expert identifying the plant and state of the fruit.
 Do not eat the seeds and do not eat unripe fruit.
+What do mayapples look like?
 Mature fruits will be yellow and beginning to shrivel.
 They are about the size of a small lemon.

 Rodale’s Encyclopedia of Organic Gardening explains, ” Mayapple is an interesting plant for the wild wood garden, growing about 18 inches in in rich, well drained woods soil.
 It will do well in full or partial shade, and appreciates an annual feeding of bone meal.
 A winter mulch of hardwood leaves is recommended.”